jacob-hjortlund/BayesLens/README.md

 # BayesLens

 BayesLens is a purpose-built wrapper that relies on common (external) lensing codes for the galaxy cluster lensing likelihood and samples the posterior on parameters and hyperparameters.
-BayesLens is design to permit an accurate description of cluster member galaxies into cluster lens models.
+BayesLens is designed to permit an accurate description of cluster member galaxies in cluster lensing models.

 ## Installation